ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    HAFS
    Hurricane Analysis and Forecast System
-      The Hurricane Analysis and Forecast System (`HAFS <https://github.com/NOAA-EMC/HAFS>`__), as a Unified Forecast System (UFS) application, is the :term:`FV3`-based multi-scale model and data assimilation system capable of providing tropical cyclone (TC) --- including hurricane and typhoon --- analyses and forecasts of the inner core structure key to improving size and intensity predictions, as well as the large-scale environment that is known to influence the TC's motion.
+      The Hurricane Analysis and Forecast System (`HAFS <https://github.com/NOAA-EMC/HAFS>`__) is a :term:`UFS` application for hurricane forecasting.
+It is an :term:`FV3`-based multi-scale model and data assimilation (DA) system capable of providing analyses and forecasts of the inner core structure of tropical cyclones (TC) --- including hurricanes and typhoons --- out to 7 days.
+This is key to improving size and intensity predictions.
+HAFS also provides analyses and forecasts of the large-scale environment that is known to influence a TC's motion.
 HAFS development targets an operational analysis and forecast system for hurricane forecasters with reliable, robust and skillful guidance on TC track and intensity (including rapid intensification), storm size, genesis, storm surge, rainfall, and tornadoes associated with TCs.
-It will provide an advanced analysis and forecast system for cutting-edge research on modeling, physics, data assimilation, and coupling to earth system components for high-resolution TC predictions within the outlined Next Generation Global Prediction System (NGGPS)/Strategic Implementation Plan (SIP) objectives of the Unified Forecast System (UFS).
 Currently, HAFS is under active development with collaborative efforts among NCEP/EMC, AOML/HRD, GFDL, ESRL/GSD, ESRL/NESII, OFCM/AOC, and NCAR/DTC.

-   ..
-Make definition clearer/more concise

    HYCOM
    Hybrid Coordinate Ocean Model
-      The HYbrid Coordinate Ocean Model (`HYCOM <https://www.hycom.org/>`__) was developed to address known shortcomings in the vertical coordinate scheme of the Miami Isopycnic-Coordinate Ocean Model (MICOM) developed by Rainer Bleck and colleagues.
+      The HYbrid Coordinate Ocean Model (`HYCOM <https://www.hycom.org/>`__) was developed to address known shortcomings in the vertical coordinate scheme of the Miami Isopycnic-Coordinate Ocean Model (MICOM).
 HYCOM is a primitive equation, general circulation model with vertical coordinates that remain isopycnic in the open, stratified ocean.
 However, the isopycnal vertical coordinates smoothly transition to z-coordinates in the weakly stratified upper-ocean mixed layer, to terrain-following sigma coordinates in shallow water regions, and back to z-level coordinates in very shallow water.
 The latter transition prevents layers from becoming too thin where the water is very shallow.
-See the `HYCOM User's Guide <https://www.hycom.org/attachments/063_hycom_users_guide.pdf>`__ for more information.
+See the `HYCOM User's Guide <https://www.hycom.org/attachments/063_hycom_users_guide.pdf>`__ for more information on using the model.
+The `HYCOM model code <https://github.com/NOAA-EMC/HYCOM-src>` is publicly available on GitHub.

    Mediator
       A mediator, sometimes called a coupler, is a software component that includes code for representing component interactions.
 Typical operations include merging data fields, ensuring consistent treatment of coastlines, computing fluxes, and temporal averaging.

+   MOM
    MOM6
    Modular Ocean Model
       MOM6 is the latest generation of the Modular Ocean Model.
 It is numerical model code for simulating the ocean general circulation.
 MOM6 was originally developed by the `Geophysical Fluid Dynamics Laboratory <https://www.gfdl.noaa.gov/mom-ocean-model/>`__.
 Currently, `MOM6 code <https://github.com/mom-ocean/MOM6>`__ and an `extensive suite of test cases <https://github.com/NOAA-GFDL/MOM6-examples/wiki>`__ are available under an open-development software framework.
 Although there are many public forks of MOM6, the `NOAA EMC fork <https://github.com/NOAA-EMC/MOM6>`__ is used in the UFS Weather Model.